NetworkBlockDevice/nbd/doc/proto.md

-    Servers MUST return an `NBD_REPLY_TYPE_BLOCK_STATUS` chunk for every metadata context ID, except if the semantics of particular metadata contexts mean that the information for one metadata context is implied by the information for another.
+    Servers MUST return an `NBD_REPLY_TYPE_BLOCK_STATUS` chunk for every metadata context ID, except if the semantics of particular metadata contexts mean that the information for one active metadata context is implied by the information for another; e.g., if a particular metadata context can only have meaning for extents where the `NBD_STATE_HOLE` flag is cleared on the "BASE:allocation" context, servers MAY omit the relevant chunks for that context if they already sent an extent with the `NBD_STATE_HOLE` flag set in reply to the same `NBD_CMD_BLOCK_STATUS` command.

     The payload starts with: